UebClowd/CodeForcesProblems/README.md

 Input must somehow be redirected from a top=level .input file.

+`./myprogram < .in`

 ## Output

-Output may be somehow redirected to potentially multiple files.
-However, the main output must be sent to stdout.
+While the main required-by-codeforces output must be directly sent to stdout, other output (such as stderr) may be somehow redirected to other files.

+`gcc -o myprogram myprogram.c 2> .out`

 ## Test